 How online craps works?

 You can even speak to them through video technology.
-You will also follow the results as they are live-streamed from a gaming studio.
-Unlike other live games like roulette and blackjack online where you have all the autonomy of control, here the dice is rolled by someone else.
+You will also follow the results as these live dealer casino games are live-streamed from a gaming studio.

 Players can download the casino software and play on enabled devices, or they can run the game on a browser-based setup with a no-download format.